thinktomorrow/package-docs/readme.md

 home: true
 heroImage:
 actionText: Let's get you started →
-actionLink: /guide/getting-started
+actionLink: /src/guidelines/
 features:
+- title: Guidelines
+  details: The guidelines Think Tomorrow follows for project development
+- title: Packages
+  details: The documentation for the packages built by Think Tomorrow
-- title: Laravel Package
+- title: Workflow
+  details: The workflow Think Tomorrow uses inhouse.
+footer: MIT Licensed | Copyright © 2018 Think Tomorrow
+---

+# Laravel package
-  details: Chief does not interfere with the site logic which allows you to be in full control.
+Chief does not interfere with the site logic which allows you to be in full control.
 It can be added to your laravel project as a package during development.

-- title: Application config
+# Application config
-  details: With Chief there is no configuration held in database.
+With Chief there is no configuration held in database.
 Instead the project repository contains reference to all settings and thus kept in sync in your version control.

-- title: Modular pages
+# Modular pages
-  details: Chief provides an optional pagebuilder.
+Chief provides an optional pagebuilder.
 This allows customers to build pages in a easy to understand modular fashion.
-footer: MIT Licensed | Copyright © 2018 Think Tomorrow
----

 # Why our own cms package?
 Chief is a package based cms built on top of the laravel framework.